Iyouboushi/mIRC-Ardolia/readme.md

 For older updates please read the versions.txt: https://github.com/Iyouboushi/mIRC-Ardolia/blob/master/Ardolia/documentation/versions.txt

-* APRIL 29, 2017
+* MAY 1 & MAY 2, 2017

-With this update it is now possible to equip and unequip weapons and armor.
-Players will now start with a basic tunic already equipped and their fists weapon.

-Also with this update comes more player commands.  !party will display a list of who's in the adventure party (if an adventure is currently going) and !view-info weapon weaponname will display information on a weapon. !weapons weapontype will show you what weapons of that type you own. !armor armortype will show you the armor you own of that type (for example use !armor body)

-Rarity has been added weapons and armor.
-It can go from 1 to 5 with 1 being super common and 5 being legendary.

-Armor will now return the proper defense/magic defense values.

-And last, but not least, a bad bug that was erasing player files at the end of adventures should be fixed.
+Over the last two days I have added quite a few things.
+Commands added: !rest, !stats, !stat add statname amount (for allocating free stat points players get upon leveling up) and !job change jobcode. !look has been updated to work differently depending on whether an adventure is on going, a battle is ongoing or neither.

+Added the ability for players to level up properly and adventures will now properly award xp from monsters killed and clearing the adventure.

+Added a bunch of !help files for players to look over.

+Fixed a few issues.

 ## TO-DO

 In order to make this game fully playable there are still a huge amount of things to be done.
-Up next will be fixing !look and adding help information to help players learn more about the game,
+Up next will be adding some basic abilities for testing.

 ## THANKS